mja65/Emu68-Imager/docs/amigautilities.md

 ## AmiSpeedTest

-When you get Online you will want to see how fast your transfer rate is gonna be.
-Use this and you will find out.
+When you get Online you will want to see how fast your transfer rate is going to be.
+Use this to find out.

 ## Jano Editor